 Output is the outcome you desire.
-It could be income, impact, eyeballs… you get the point.
+It could be income, revenue, impact, eyeballs… you get the point.

 Leverage is built on the notion that small, well-focused actions can sometimes produce significant, enduring improvements if they are applied in the right place.
 Tacking a difficult problem is often a matter of seeing where the high leverage lies.

 … A leverage point is where a small difference can make a large difference.
 Leverage points provide kernel ides and procedures for formulating solutions.
 Identifying leverage points helps us: create new courses of action, develop increased awareness of those things that may cause a difficult before there are any obvious signs of trouble and figure out what is causing a difficult.

 Maximize output, holding input constant (e.g how can I maximize return on a $100 investment?)

 Minimize input, holding output constant (e.g. what’s the least amount of effort I can put into a job to make $40,000 annually?)